bobby-didcoding/django-tutorial/steps/module_1.md

 ## Steps/Commands
+You should now have a directory called 'django_course' in your development directory.
+This will be known as your root directory.

 >Note: Please make sure you are in the root directory.
 In my case that would be C:\Users\Bobby\Development\django_course

 In this module we will be start our project.
 To do this we will need to create a virtual environment.